ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 |Rectangle select notes|First click on a free spot in the grid to set the first corner, then hold <kbd>shift</kbd> and click another free spot and it will select all notes inside this rectangle
 |Select all notes with a specific note value|Hold <kbd>ctrl</kbd> and click one of the notes in the piano keyboard control
 |Select all notes with on a specific position|Hold <kbd>ctrl</kbd> and click one of the position indicators above the piano grid
+|Scroll vertically|Use your mouse wheel above the piano roll grid or the piano roll keys on the left.
+Scroll speed can be increased by holding the <kbd>shift</kbd> key.
+|Scroll horizontally|Use your mouse wheel and hold <kbd>alt</kbd> above the piano roll grid or the piano roll keys on the left.
+Scroll speed can be increased by holding the <kbd>shift</kbd> key.

 ## Keyboard actions